| |

 - Loss of sexual desire.

-- Suicidal thoughts, self-harm, or suicide attempts.
+- Suicidal thoughts, self-harm, or suicide

 Education and School